| |

 |

-Let us now deal
+Let us now deal with the

-with the CREST - remember what
+CREST - remember what we said earlier

-we said earlier - this is the device that sits on top of the helmet.
+- this is the device that sits on top of the helmet.
+It is NOT the shield.

 The Duncan of Ardownie Crest is described (blazoned) thus: